BRISTOL Rovers boss Mark McGhee believes Newport County have every chance of competing for promotion in the Blue Square Bet Premier this season.

 “I had no complaints about the result, I thought they were better than us.

-“It’s difficult for me to assess (where they can finish) as I haven’t seen the rest of the Conference but you’d expect on the basis of what I’ve seen Newport will give themselves every chance to challenge,” he said.
+“It’s difficult for me to assess (where they can finish) as I haven’t seen the rest of the Conference but you’d expect on the basis of what I’ve seen Newport will give themselves every chance to

 “Certainly it’ll take a very good side at that level to beat them.”